Classification and threshold dynamics of stochastic reaction networks: Preliminaries

-The set $\cT$ coincides with the set of jump vectors of $Q$, called the set of \emph{reaction vectors} in the present context.
-The $Q$-matrix defines a decomposition of $\N^d_0$ into communicating classes and the sets $\sN$, $\sT$, $\sE$, $\sP$, and $\sQ$, see Section \ref{sec:mc}.
+The set $\cT=\{y'-y\colon\ y\to y'\in\cR\}$ is the set of jump vectors of $Q$, called the set of \emph{reaction vectors} in the present context.
+The $Q$-matrix defines a decomposition of $\N^d_0$ into communicating classes and into the sets $\sN$, $\sT$, $\sE$, $\sP$, and $\sQ$, see Section \ref{sec:mc}.

+Finally, we recall some important types of reaction networks well-studied in the literature \cite{CNP13,GMS14}.
+A reaction network is {\em weakly reversible} if the reaction graph is a finite union of strongly connected components.
+A larger class of reaction networks, which includes weakly reversible reaction networks \cite{GMS14}, is \emph{endotactic networks} (see Appendix~\ref{appendix_endotactic_network} for definition and some properties).
+A subclass is \emph{strongly endotactic networks}.
+Strongly endotactic deterministic mass-action reaction networks are permanent \cite{GMS14}.
+In contrast, strongly endotactic stochastic reaction networks with mass-action kinetics may be transient or explosive \cite{ACKN18}.